 Let’s light up the world!

-- Ronald McDonald House Charities of Southern Colorado – Have a day of baking with your family and bless the Ronald McDonald House with plates of baked goods that they can share with their guests.
-Along with baked goods, you can also drop off meals or schedule a time to cook in their kitchens.
-They also keep a current wish list of household items if your family would like to do a little shopping for the Ronald McDonald House.
+- Ronald McDonald House Charities of Southern Colorado – Provide comforting, home-cooked meals for families staying at the Ronald McDonald House.
+They also keep a current wish list of household items if your family would like to do a little shopping for items to donate.

 - Humane Society of the Pikes Peak Region – Your kids can make a difference and brighten an animals’ day by shopping for items on the Humane’s Society animal care wish list.